 - General staffing agencies

-- IT staffing agencies
+- Information technology (IT) staffing agencies

-- Temp agencies
+- Temporary agencies

 - Healthcare staffing firms

-- HR consulting firms
+- Human resources (HR) consulting firms

-Staffing Factoring Rates, Terms, & Qualifications
+Staffing Factoring Rates, Terms & Qualifications

 Staffing Factoring Qualifications